 In George R. R. Martin's world there are only lords, some bigger and some smaller, some sworn to others, but still all with the same title - save for the Lords of Sunspear, who still hold the title of "Prince."
 Nobility is a hereditary title, that it is expressed through the bonds of vassalage which connect between them the various owners of strongholds.
-Each lords have vassals, the vassals have vassals, and sometimes the vassals of the vassals have vassals, down to the guy who can raise five friends.
+Each lord has vassals; sometimes the vassals themselves have vassals, and this may continue onward down the line.

-With the lord of the great house at the top, holding dominion over one of the nine regions of the seven kingdoms, second only to the king and petty lords at the bottom, that entrusted with only a few villages.
+The lords of the great house are at the top of the societal order, holding dominion over one of the nine regions of the seven kingdoms, second only to the king.
+There are petty lords at the bottom, entrusted with only a few villages.
 It is the Lord's responsibility to see to the affairs of his lands, keep the King's peace, judge on local matters, and ensure that taxes due to the king are collected in a timely manner.

-- Steward, the man responsible for running the day-to-day affairs of the castle and acting on the lord's behalf.
+- A steward is a man responsible for running the day-to-day affairs of the castle and acting on the lord's behalf.
 He may be entrusted with the castle in the lord's absence.

 - Main article: Knight